Getting Started with Redis Enterprise Software using Kubernetes

 Redis Labs bases its Kubernetes architecture on several vital concepts.
 Layered architecture Kubernetes is an excellent orchestration tool, but it was not designed to deal with all the nuances associated with operating Redis Enterprise.
 Therefore, it can fail to react accurately to internal Redis Enterprise edge cases or failure conditions.
 Also, Kubernetes orchestration runs outside the Redis Cluster deployment and may fail to trigger failover events, for example, in split network scenarios.

 To deploy a Redis Enterprise Cluster with Redis Enterprise Operator the spec should include a persistentSpec section, in the redis-enterprise-cluster.yaml file: spec: nodes: 3 persistentSpec: enabled: true storageClassName: "standard" volumeSize: "23Gi” #optional Persistence storage is a requirement for this deployment type.
-Volume Size volumeSize is an optional definition.
-By default, if the definition is omitted, Operator allocates five times (5x) the amount of memory (RAM) defined for nodes (see example below), which is the recommended persistent storage size as described in the Hardware requirements article.
+Note - For production deployments of Redis Enterprise Cluster on Kubenetes, the Redis Enterprise Cluster (REC) must be deployed with persistence enabled.
+The REC deployment files in the Kubernetes documentation contain this declaration by default.

 Overview When a Redis Enterprise cluster loses contact with more than half of its nodes either because of failed nodes or network split, the cluster stops responding to client connections.
 When this happens, you must recover the cluster to restore the connections.
 You can also perform cluster recovery to reset cluster nodes, to troubleshoot issues, or in a case of active/passive failover.
 The cluster recovery for Kubernetes automates these recovery steps: